sandhawke/arraydom/README.md

 ### pseudo-attributes

-All attributes with names like `style.foo` (or `$foo` TODO) are merged together to form the **style** attributes.
+All attributes with names like `style.foo` (or `$foo` TODO) are merged together to form the HTML `style` attribute of the element.

 Attributes with names starting with `_` are omitted during conversion to HTML.
 (TODO)

+The special attribute `_inherit` links to another attribute object (recursively) where attributes should be looked for if not found.
-The special attribute `_inherit` makes it easy to factor out bits that are repeated in lots of element's attributes.
-Sometimes this is better than style sheets.
+This helps factor out bits that are repeated in lots of element's attributes.
+This might sometimes be better than style sheets.
 (TODO)

 ### pseudo-elements

-`*wrapper` for when your content isn't a proper tree.   (only implemented at the top-level currently.   maybe later we'll allow it inside the tree, as kind of a disappearing-div)  (TODO - current called `document`)
+`*wrapper` for when your content isn't a proper tree.
+(TODO: make this work at every level, not just the root, as kind of a disappearing-div)  (TODO: rename from `document`)

-`*comment` to represent HTML comments &amp;!-- ... -->
+`*comment` to represent HTML comments &lt;!-- ... -->

-`*pi` to represent processing instructions like ?xml and !DOCTYPE
+`*pi` to represent processing instructions like ?xml and !DOCTYPE (TODO: rename from `processinginstruction`).

 ## Functions